-The positioning, the composition of the various compensation elements and external competitiveness were analysed based on a study commissioned to Mercer by Brembo's Human Resources & Organisation Global Central Function on current remuneration practices and policies for Top Management (especially the role of CEO) that took into account, in particular, the remuneration practices adopted by Italian companies and European peer companies within the industry that are comparable with Brembo in terms of value creation.
+The positioning, the composition of the various compensation elements and external competitiveness were analysed based on a study commissioned to Mercer by Brembo's Human Resources & Organisation Global Central Function on current remuneration practices and policies for Top Management (especially the roles of Executive Chairman and CEO) that took into account the remuneration practices adopted by Italian companies and European peer companies within the industry that are comparable with Brembo in terms of value creation and governance structure.

 The remuneration packages for the C-Suite follow the same rationale and philosophy as that used to build the remuneration packages for Directors holding special offices and Key Management Personnel.
-In practice, these entail a fixed component (RAL), a short-term variable incentive (MBO), a possible long-term component (LTIP) in accordance with the position held, and a benefits package, based on the relevant National Collective Labour Contract and Company practices.
+In practice, these entail a fixed component (RAL), a short-term variable incentive (MBO), a possible long-term component (LTIP) in accordance with the position held, and a benefits package, based on the National Collective Labour Contract in force and Company practices.